|

 Trad., arr.
 JK

-RUIZ DE RIBAYAS (17th Century)
+RUIZ DE RIBAYAS (17th Century)15.
+Matachin 1

 16. Matachin 2

 Three Tarahumara Indian Dances Trad., arr.
-JK
+JK17.
+Two Matachines

 18. Pascol